Interview by Ernesta Šimkutė and Elizaveta Mikhailova

 Based on my academic research "Fabrics of cinematics Screen Surfaces in Contemporary Visual Culture" (2018) awarded in 2017 as Best Student Research Award (HSE)

-Landscape for the dead dog is a cybernetic paysage, reconfiguring relations between human and non-human agency.
+Landscape For The Dead Dog is a cybernetic paysage reconfiguring the relations between the human and the non-human.
 Through this contact, sensuality extends beyond the human body.
 Landscape is a melt of surfaces which choreography rebuilds the material world in a new reality.
 Perception of these materials in many forms relocates dance to the viewer's imagination.

 This site was made on Tilda — a website builder that helps to create a website without any code